vogt4nick/recipes.vogt4nick.com/src/en/grains/rice/spinach-mushroom-rice.md

 === "Directions"

     1. **Cook mushrooms.** Heat olive oil over medium heat.
-Add mushrooms, and cook about 10 minutes, stirring occassionally, until mushrooms are soft and their water is mostly done evaporating.
-Add garlic and cook an additional 2 minutes, stirring occassionally.
+Add mushrooms, and cook about 10 minutes, stirring occasionally, until mushrooms are soft and their water is mostly done evaporating.
+Add garlic and cook an additional 2 minutes, stirring occasionally.
     1. **Stir in spinach** and cook 5 minutes until they're wilted.
 Remove from heat.
     1. **Mix in rice.** Season to taste, and serve.